 Throughout the course we offer extensive 4 X 4 driving skills mentoring, to ensure that you are fully prepared and confident to conduct a guided experience for real guests in a land rover in a safe manner.

 Final Assessment Game Drive with guests

-Your Two Game Drives that you offer for your guests are our most important assessment tool.
+One of our most important assessment tools are the two Game Drives that you offer for your guests.
 The game drives focus on assessing your guiding skills and your ability to create and conduct a guided nature experience unassisted with real guests.
 This is a very exciting time of the course where you will be given the contact details of your guests and it is then up to you to make arrangements with your guests as to what to bring and to prepare them for the experience.
-Guests arrive at the lodge and you will then host your guests at the lodge, prepare them for the drive, explore their interests and expectations and take them on a guided experience.
+Upon arrival at the campus (which has now been set up as a lodge), you will host your guests, prepare them for the game drive ahead, whilst exploring their interests and expectations, and then take them on a guided experience.
 You will be conducting your drives on Amakhala Game Reserve, which hosts the Big 5, and work with all the other permanent guides on the reserve to manage sightings and logistics on the reserve.
 There is no other training facility that assesses their learners with real guests, with real expectations and real discussions.
 You will conduct a real guided experience to assess your competence as a guide.